-Section 16 (1) The doctoral student reports about the research work performed in the doctoral topic by way of scientific publications.
-When initiating the evaluation procedure, 20 the doctoral student shall have a suitable number and quality of scientific
+Section 16 (1)23 The doctoral student reports about the research work performed in the doctoral topic by way of scientific publications.
+When initiating the assessment procedure, the doctoral student shall have a suitable number and quality of scientific contributions (either published or accepted for publication), at least three scientific publications registered In the MTMT database, one of which may be a review.